freelawproject/courtlistener/DEVELOPING.md

 bar, and can envision coding techniques as a part of their overall goal.
 We don't have to lead the industry with our approach, we just need to get good work done.
 That's the goal here.

+### Special notes for special types of code

+1. If your PR includes a migration of the DB, we need SQL files for any tables that we replicate to customers.
+These can be easily made with the `sqlmigrate` command.
+See MIGRATIONS.md as well for details on smart migration files and why this is needed.

+2. If you alter any react code, include minified builds and map files of the new JS in your PR so that they can be deployed.

 [me]: https://github.com/mlissner
 [flow]: https://guides.github.com/introduction/flow/